Oskar Dirlewanger: Early life

+He never married and he stood 1.83 m tall.
+His religion was noted as Evangelical Christian.

 World War I

 Dirlewanger enlisted in the Württemberg Army on 1 October 1913, and served as a machine gunner in the "König Karl" Grenadier Regiment 123, a part of the XIII (Royal Württemberg) Corps and as a one-year volunteer.
 With the outbreak of World War I on 2 August 1914, Dirlewanger's unit, as part of Crown Prince Wilhelm's 5th Army, was sent to the Western Front, where he initially took part in the Battle of the Ardennes and later fought in France and Luxembourg.

 While serving on the Western Front, Dirlewanger was wounded several times, as a result of which he became "40 percent disabled."
 He received the Iron Cross 2nd Class and 1st Class, having been wounded six times, and finished the war with the rank of lieutenant, in charge of a company on the Eastern Front.
 According to his German biographer Knut Stang, Dirlewanger's WWI frontline experiences and their violence and barbarism determined his later life and "terror warfare" methods, in addition to his amoral personality shaped by sexual sadism and alcoholism.

 On 22 August 1914, Dirlewanger was wounded twice during the Battle of the Ardennes.
 He was shot in the foot and sabred in the chest.
 The next day, he was wounded again when shrapnel struck his head.
 For his combat service, Dirlewanger was awarded the Iron Cross 2nd Class on 28 August 1914.
 He spent nearly four months recuperating from his wounds in field hospitals.
-On 14 April 1915, he was promoted to the rank of Leutnant and served as a platoon leader until November 1916.
+On 14 April 1915, he was promoted to the rank of Leutnant and served as a platoon leader until 30 November 1916.
 On 7 September 1915, he was wounded again, suffering a gunshot wound to the hand and a bayonet injury to the right leg.
-On 4 October 1915, he was awarded the Württemburg Bravery Medal in Gold.
+On 4 October 1915, he was awarded the Württemberg Bravery Medal in Gold.
 He once again spent five months in several military hospitals at Trier and Esslingen recuperating from his recent wounds.
 On 13 July 1916, he was awarded the Iron Cross 1st Class.